vfarcic/vfarcic.github.io/devops23/svc-demo.md

 Note:
 * We are going to send a request to confirm that the API is accessible through the Service
 * We going to list the environment variables in one of the Pods to display Service-specific info The first five variables are using the Docker format.
 If you already worked with Docker networking, you should be familiar with them.
-At least, if you’re familiar with the way Swarm (standalone) and Docker Compose operate.
+At least, if you're familiar with the way Swarm (standalone) and Docker Compose operate.
 Later version of Swarm (Mode) still generate the environment variables but they are mostly abandoned by the users in flavor of DNSes.
  1. GO_DEMO_2_DB_PORT = tcp:// 10.0.0.250: 27017
  2. GO_DEMO_2_DB_PORT_27017_TCP_ADDR = 10.0.0.250
  3. GO_DEMO_2_DB_PORT_27017_TCP_PROTO = tcp